History (research) (MA)

 Join an active student community

-As a Research MA student, you will become part of a close-knit community of other students across the different History Research MA specialisations.
-A dedicated Research MA room provides a quiet place to study and keep your books on campus, as well as camaraderie with your fellow Research MA students.
+As a Research MA student, you will become part of a close-knit community of other Research Master History students.
+A dedicated Research MA room provides a quiet place to study and keep your books on campus.
 Monthly drinks and other activities give you a chance to make friends, create collaborations, and build your academic network.

 Chat with a student